I am trying to understand the structure of the problem of dirty hands.

 Now we must ask: Do the consequentialist torturers of the jihadi and their consequentialist superiors who order the torture have dirty hands?
 Suppose the hands of the torturers are literally bloody.
 Are they dirty?
 I am tempted to say No. They haven't done anything wrong; they have the done the right thing, and let us assume, at great psychological and emotional cost to themselves.
 Imagine snapping off the digits of a fellow human being with bolt cutters or high-torque pruning shears.
 Could you do that to a child in the presence of his father and do it efficiently and with equanimity?
 Could you do your job, your duty, despite your contrary inclination?
 (I am turning Kant's phraseology against him here.)
 But you must do it because the orders you have been given are morally correct by the consequentialist theory.

 Do the torturers have dirty hands?
-It depends on what exactly it is to have dirty hands whch, of course, is part of the problem of dirty hands.
+It depends on what exactly it is to have dirty hands which, of course, is part of the problem of dirty hands.
 On a narrow understanding, a dirty hands situation is one in which the agent acts, and must act, while both accepting all three limbs of our inconsistent triad and appreciating that they are inconsistent.
-A dirty hands situation in the narrow and strict sense is an aporetic bind.
+A dirty hands situation in the narrow and strict sense is an aporetic bind of the practical and not merely theoretical sort.
 You must act and you must act immorally in violation of absolute moral prohibitions, and you cannot justify your actions by any non-moral considerations that trump moral ones.
 That's one hell of a bind to be in!
 Some will be tempted to say that there cannot ever occur such a bind.
 But if so, then there cannot ever occur a dirty hands situation.
 So maybe talk of 'dirty hands' is incoherent.

 Philosophia longa, vita brevis.